 The City of Arvada has two categories for Accessory Dwelling Units (ADU):

-An Accessory Dwelling Unit which is detached from the principal dwelling.
+An Accessory Dwelling Unit that is detached from the principal dwelling.
 It is considered lockable and rentable.

 An Accessory Dwelling Unit with the following characteristics: